Plastic-free where?

 People are talking about toy plastic, and this is good.

-But what we need to be talking about and aren't yet is toy miles. >80% of toys come from the Far East.
-There are two problems with this.
-Firstly, manufacturing in developing countries tends to be more polluting to the environment, and higher-risk to our children.
+- Firstly, manufacturing in developing countries tends to be more polluting to the environment, and higher-risk to our children.
 In 2011 Greenpeace found toxic metals like lead in 32% of Chinese-made toys.
-Secondly, shipping from so far away emits lots more carbon.

 Checking where toys are made, and how far those places are from here, is eye-opening.
 Let's take some brands whose toys look and feel eco-friendly: